Freedom and choice

-The normal minimum pension age (the earliest age you can may be able to take your pension benefits) will increase from age 55 to age 57 in 2028.
-It will increase at the same rate as the increase in the State Pension age from then on.
-This means that the minimum pension age will remain ten years below State Pension age.
+The government has confirmed plans to increase the minimum pension age from 55 to 57 from 2028, alongside planned increases in the State Pension age to 67.
+From then on, the minimum pension age will remain ten years below State Pension age.

 Future annual allowance

 If you have taken benefits under flexi-access drawdown or ‘Uncrystallised Funds Pension Lump Sum (UFPLS)’ and you want to continue paying contributions to a defined contribution pension scheme, you will have a reduced annual allowance of £4,000 towards your defined contribution benefits.
 This is known as the ‘money purchase annual allowance’ (MPAA) and includes both your own contribution and any other contribution paid on your behalf, such as an employer or a third party.
 You cannot bring forward any unused annual allowances from the previous three tax years, to warrant a higher contribution of £4,000 towards your defined contribution benefits.